 The first design of the website is finished.
 This website contains a homepage, a page for uploading a picture, a page to show the picture is uploaded correctly and a result page.

-On the homepage it is possible to choose to upload a picture, or remove the unused files from the server.
+On the homepage it is possible to choose to upload a picture or remove the unused files from the server.
 For the last option it is required to log in with a valid account.
 After selecting the upload option the user will be send to the upload page.
 On this page the user can select a picture to upload.
 On iPhones it is also possible to take a picture after tapping the “select file” button.
 The website will check if the selected file is a picture.
-If it is not, the user stay at the upload page and a warning is printed.
+If it is not, the user stay at the upload page and a warning is shown.
 After uploading the file some modifications of the name of the picture are made behind the scenes.
 The user will be send to the upload_succes page.
 Here the user can see the uploaded picture.
-The user can choose to see the results, or cancel.
+The user can choose to see the results or cancel.
 When the user select the result option a program will be run to generate a result.
 The output of this program will be send back to the result page, where the user can find the result.

 Preparation script

 To automate the preparation process a bash script is developed (see appendix x).
 The first step in this script is running Offlickr.py to download the pictures as .jpg and the meta data files as .xml.
 After downloading all these files, the script will run another python script, get_tags.py (see appendix x), which is developed during this internship, to get the original names and tags from the meta data and save it in .txt files, using the id of the picture as name.
 So when the picture name is 123456789.jpg the tag file of this picture will be 123456789_tags.txt.
 At the end of this step the .xml files will be removed.
 An example of a tag file of a flower can be found in appendix x.
 The structure of these files is always the same.
 For Flower the first line is the original name of the picture, then an empty line, after that the genus, the species and last a tag that tells it is a flower.
 The first two lines are the same as the flower’s one, after the empty line the kind of tuber (Orchid or Look-a-Like) + shape is represented.
 The next line holds the kind of tuber.
 After this line is the shape of the tuber.
 When the genus and species is known these two lines are after the line with the shape.
-The last line tells is a tuber.
+The last line tells it is a tuber.
 The knowledge of this structure can be used in the next step.

 In this step the pictures will be divided between two directories, Flower and Tuber.
-Before the pictures and tags are moved to the correct directory, the pictures are converted form .jpg to .png.
+Before the pictures and tags are moved to the correct directory, the pictures are converted from .jpg to .png.
 After converting the pictures, the .jpg files remain in the training directory.
 So after this step all .jpgs are removed.